Ask Aims and Objectives

-The present trustees are Alan Lam, Allison Prebble, Liz Sippy, Sally Prestwich and Elaine Mills.
-The trustees have excellent rapport and trust, respecting each other and discussing issues related to ASK, each taking their responsibilities very seriously.
+The present trustees are Alan Lam, Allison Prebble, Sally Prestwich and Liz Sippy, The trustees have excellent rapport and trust, respecting each other and discussing issues related to ASK, each taking their responsibilities very seriously.
 This enables effective communication and is important for the smooth running of ASK.

 Dr. Sally Prestwich